Republican Voters Support Biden's American Rescue Act. Why Don't Their Politicians?

-Category: World Politics Hits: 6Since Joe Biden took office on January 20th, and proposed a sweeping 1.9T COVID relief bill, almost all of the national polling on this proposal has been widely popular amongst ALL voters.
+Category: World Politics Hits: 9Since Joe Biden took office on January 20th, and proposed a sweeping 1.9T COVID relief bill, almost all of the national polling on this proposal has been widely popular amongst ALL voters.
 National polling proves it.
 A new poll from Navigator Research shows that 73% of Americans support President Biden’s American Rescue Plan, including 53% of Republicans.
 The poll also found that more than half of Americans approve of how Biden is handling the economy, including nearly a third who strongly approve.
 "Navigator found that "The majority of Americans – including 50% of Republicans – cite the stimulus payments for working families as the most convincing reason to pass the stimulus package."

 Read more https://crooksandliars.com/2021/02/republican-voters-support-bidens-19t-bill